faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 tvOS\index{tvOS} and watchOS\index{watchOS} may be just considered subsets of iOS for our purposes and have similar Crash Reports.

 Note here we use the term "iOS Crash Report" to mean a Crash Report that came from a physical target device.
 After a crash, apps are often debugged on the Simulator.
-The exception code may be different in that case because the Simulator uses different methodology to cause the app to stop under the debugger.
+The exception code may be different in that case because the Simulator uses a different methodology to cause the app to stop under the debugger.

 ### iOS Crash Report Header Section